-This page describes how HTTP requests from users reach the appropriate version and instance of a service.
+This page describes how HTTP requests from users reach the appropriate version of a service.
 Requests can be routed two ways:

 - Alternatively, you can use a dispatch file that routes specific URL patterns according to your own rules.

-These options apply only to deployed applications.
+These options apply only to deployed apps.
 When you are testing locally, the routing behavior depends on the particular runtime and development environment that you're using.

 Requests and domains

-App Engine determines that an incoming request is intended for your application
+App Engine determines that an incoming request is intended for your app

-http://your_app_id.appspot.com is routed to the application whose ID is
+http://[YOUR_PROJECT_ID].appspot.com is routed to the app whose ID is

 appspot.com domain name for free.

 appspot.com domains also support subdomains of the form

 [SUBDOMAIN] can be any string allowed in one part of a domain name,